British Rail Class 350: First TransPennine Express / TransPennine Express

 In 2013, ten Class 350/4 units were introduced for First TransPennine Express services between Manchester and Edinburgh / Glasgow, coinciding with the completion of the electrification of the eastern section of the Manchester to Liverpool via Newton-le-Willows line.
 The first First TransPennine Express Class 350/4 services ran on 30 December 2013 between Manchester Piccadilly and Glasgow Central.
 The introduction of these units allowed most services on the Manchester to Scotland route to be operated using EMUs, displacing the Class 185s which were cascaded to other routes to enhance capacity.
 The units were based at Siemens' existing Ardwick depot in Manchester, with the government providing funding for the required electrification.

 Following the transfer of the franchise to TransPennine Express (itself still a FirstGroup company) in 2016, 12 Class 397 Civity units were ordered to replace the Class 350s on TransPennine North West services.
 All ten moved to West Midlands Trains, in 2019 and 2020.

-Future
+Future operation

-London Northwestern Railway has said it will be replacing the Class 350/2 units with Class 730 Aventras.
+In August 2025 a Class 350/2 was used on the Glossop Line as part of a trial to test the trains for possible use on services in the North of England.

+On 10 July 2026 it was announced that Northern Trains are to lease the 350/2 fleet, in order to replace its fleet.
+The 350/2 fleet will operate services to the South of Manchester.

+Past proposals

 In October 2018, Porterbrook, which owns the Class 350/2 units, announced that it was considering to convert them into battery electric multiple units for potential future cascades to non-electrified routes.

-In August 2025 a Class 350/2 was used on the Glossop Line as part of a trial to test the trains for possible use on services in the North of England.